The Hospice Care That’s Needed to Enhance Quality of Life

 When a person is in need of hospice care, both the patient and his or her family need compassion and access to necessary services.
 Hospice of West Tennessee offers the utmost care in this circumstance:

-- Accredited by The Joint Commission for palliative care, meaning the program adheres to best practices in providing care
+- Accredited by The Joint Commission, meaning the program adheres to best practices in providing care

-- Honored annually as Hospice Honors recipient by Deyta Analytics, recognizing hospitals that provide the highest level of quality as measured from a caregiver’s point of view
+- Honored annually as Hospice Honors recipient by Deyta Analytics, recognizing the highest level of quality as measured from a caregiver’s point of view

 - Offer a children’s grief camp each summer for the community at large, not limited to patients’ families